Bath-Spa-Students/programming-skills-portfolio-khadijahkhurum/Chapter 3- Data Structures/Exercises/README.md

 ## Exercise 3: Your Own List :ballot_box_with_check:

 Think of your favorite mode of transportation, such as a motorcycle or a car, and make a list that stores several examples.
-Use your list

-to print a series of statements about these items, such as “I would like to own a Honda motorcycle.”
+Use your list to print a series of statements about these items, such as “I would like to own a Honda motorcycle.”

 &nbsp;
 &nbsp;

 ## Exercise 4: Guest List :ballot_box_with_check:

 If you could invite anyone, living or deceased, to dinner, who would you invite?
-Make a list that includes at least three people you’d

-like to invite to dinner.
-Then use your list to print a message to each person, invitingthem to dinner.
+Make a list that includes at least three people you’d like to invite to dinner.
+Then use your list to print a message to each person, inviting them to dinner.

 &nbsp;
-&nbsp;
+&nbsp;'

 ## Exercise 5: Change Guest List :ballot_box_with_check: